SeabookChen/seabookchen.net/_posts/2013-06-15-setup-a-selenium-webdriver-ruby-project-on-travis-ci.md

 ## <a id="enable-hook"></a>Login to Travis CI and enable hook

 1. Login to Travis CI with the Github account of this repository.
-2. Visit [Travis CI profile](https://travis-ci.org/profile) and find the repository.
+2. Visit [Travis CI profile][Travis CI profile] and find the repository.
 If the repository does not appear on the list, make sure
 	- It is not a private repository
 	- Travis CI has been synced with Github (click "Sync now" if necessary)